Are Korean Nail Gels "Cruelty-Free"?

 Understanding “Cruelty-Free”

-In the dynamic and constantly evolving beauty industry, the question of ethical practices, particularly regarding animal welfare, has become increasingly paramount.
-This concern is especially prevalent in the realm of nail care, where the popularity of Korean nail gels has surged among European consumers.
+In the dynamic and constantly evolving beauty industry, the question of ethical practices, particularly regarding animal welfare, has become increasingly important.
+This concern is especially relevant in the realm of nail care, where the popularity of Korean nail gels has surged among European consumers.
 These consumers include professionals working in nail salons and those running their own businesses or training centers.
 This article aims to shed light on a critical question: Are Korean nail gels truly cruelty-free?
 Understanding the answer is not just important for ethical reasons but also for compliance with stringent European Union regulations.
 As we navigate through this topic, we’ll explore the definition of ‘cruelty-free,’ regulatory frameworks, and the impact of non-cruelty-free products on animal welfare.

-Compliance with Regulation EG1229/2017
+Compliance with Regulation (EC) No 1223/2009

 Scrutinizing Cruelty-Free Claims